Strat5/gmechatbot/Application/README.md

 app.py - The main application, where all the bot magic occurs.

-jokes.txt - A list of joke needed by the bot.
+jokes.txt - A list of jokes needed by the bot.

 quotes.txt - A list of motivational quotes need by the bot.